 The right to erasure

 Data subjects may request that their data be erased or deleted (Article 17 of the GDPR).
 Controllers must comply with this request as long as the data is no longer required for the purpose for which it was collected.
-Should a data subject exercise their right to erasure, contact OnceHub and we will delete the data as soon as reasonably possible.
+Should a data subject exercise their right to erasure, you can do this in the Activity stream.
+Learn more about deleting activities

 To learn more about OnceHub's compliance with the GDPR, read our ebook: A practical guide to using OnceHub in a GDPR compliant manner